 I’m living proof that it’s possible to travel young, no matter your economic means.

-Just two months shy of my 27th birthday, I have traveled to more than 35 countries, 15 in the last year alone.
-Paradoxically, I’ve held a full-time job during only seven of the past 24 months yet have managed to finance all of these trips myself, without parental assistance and using credit cards for convenience rather than in lieu of cash.
+Just two months shy of my 27th birthday, I’d traveled to more than 35 countries, 15 in the last year alone.
+Paradoxically, I’d held a full-time job during only seven of the prior 24 months yet managed to finance all of these trips myself, without parental assistance and using credit cards for convenience rather than in lieu of cash.

 To be sure, I spent most of the three years immediately following college graduation working in the service industry instead of “using” my degree, yet managed to visit Europe and India twice each during that time.
 How, you might be asking yourself, can this be possible?

 The fundamental answer is simple: I’m very good at math.
 Of course, that’s only one tool I use to manifest my travel goals into reality.
 While I can’t guarantee that any of the techniques I describe in this travel blog post will work for you as well as they do for me (or at all), I can tell you one thing without any hesitation: you don’t need to be wealthy to travel extensively while you’re young.

 Need help plotting your escape?
 Hire me as your Travel Coach, or as your Teach Abroad Coach.

 One of the chief mistakes people make once they begin living on their own is attempting to live exactly like everyone else they know.
 When I graduated college and moved to hip, up-and-coming Austin, Texas, I immediately set myself up in a one-bedroom apartment with an enviable location (and even more rocking view), bought a brand-new car and took a high-paying job so that I could afford all of it.